cBournhonesque/lightyear/book/src/concepts/connection/title.md

 For my purpose I am using [this](https://github.com/benny-n/netcode) Rust implementation of the standard.

-You can use the Netcode connection by using the `NetcodeClient` and `NetcodeServer` structs, coupled with any of the available transports (Udp, WebTransport, etc.)
+You use the Netcode connection by adding the `NetcodeClient` or `NetcodeServer` component, coupled with any of the available IO components (`UdpIo`, `WebTransportClientIo`, etc.)

 To connect to a game server, the client needs to send a `ConnectToken` to the game server to start the connection process.